Profiles of Candidates Scoring 650 on the GMAT | GMAT Talk

 If you don’t feel like talking to us, by all means, think about these different characteristics: how reactive you are, how prescribed your methods are, how many solution paths you see when you take a look at a particular problem, and if any of those seem very restrictive focus on that but don’t get caught up in the trap that most people fall into which is reviewing their fundamentals over and over and expecting movement because most of this game (and I’m calling it a game on purpose) is played on a behavioral and emotional level.

-If you score 650 on the GMAT and can’t seem to move on from that score speak to an apex instructor to find out more about our personalized approach to GMAT prep.
+If you get a 650 GMAT score and can’t seem to move on from that score speak to an apex instructor to find out more about our personalized approach to GMAT prep.